ssjswaraj/LLM-and-NLP/Gemma 7b (QLoRA) with English Quotes Database Using Transformer Fine Tune/README.md

 3. **Data Preparation:** Utilize datasets from 'Abirate/english_quotes' to prepare the Gemma 7B model for fine-tuning.
 The dataset is preprocessed and formatted using appropriate tokenization techniques.

 4. **LoRA Configuration:** Configure LoRA (Low-Rank Attention) settings for fine-tuning, targeting critical modules within the Gemma 7B LM architecture for optimal training.
-To read about [LoRA](https://www.kaggle.com/code/lorentzyeung/what-s-4-bit-quantization-how-does-it-help-llama2s)

 5. **Fine-Tuning:** Employ SFTTrainer to fine-tune the Gemma 7B model on the quote dataset, utilizing a custom formatting function to enhance model comprehension and generation quality.